pietromalagoli/SRC/README.md

 # SRC
-Repository for a project for the course Physical Models of Living Systems (2024) from the Bachelor Degree in Physics of Data at the University of Padua
+Repository for a project consisting in repreoducing the key results from the paper 'Sleep-like unsupervised replay reduces catastrophic forgetting in artificial neural networks' by T. Tadros et al. (Nature Communications-2022) and possibly expanding on some of them.